Fresh Fig Bread

 • Set the butter out for about 30 minutes to an hour, and use it while it is still chilled, slowly creaming with a mixer for the best results.

-• Use the same amount of strawberries instead of the fresh figs for another delicious treat.
+• Use the same amount of strawberries or blueberries instead of the fresh figs for another delicious treat.

 • Prep Time: 15 minutes